Human Resources Requirements

 Cancellation Policy for this Event:

-All cancellations prior to January 19, 2018, will receive a full refund.
+- Requests received 30 or more days prior to the event will receive a full refund.

 FTLF is not responsible for any hotel, airfare, or other accommodations that participants make.